orchest/orchest/orchest/orchest-api/README.md

     Some compute back-end?
 - [ ] Tests that check whether the pipeline execution order is correct.
 - [ ] Choosing the right broker for Celery
-- [ ] Add typing and documentation to the Pipeline and PipelineStep classes.
+- [X] Add typing and documentation to the Pipeline and PipelineStep classes.
-    - [ ] Do we want to introduce a generic type for UUID?
+    - [X] Do we want to introduce a generic type for UUID?
 I think that makes sense.
+Nope... that would lose a lot of flexibility and speed we have as early early startup.
 - [ ] Coverage report for testing that can be included on the GitHub page with a nice button.
 - [ ] Error handling.
 If a step fails, should the entire pipeline fail?
 Or only sequential steps?
     Also handle error for Celery, nbconvert, etc.